Scalar Functions¶

 Arguments¶

-str: String expression to spit.
-Can be a constant, column, or function, and any combination of string operators.
+str: String expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 delimiter: String or character to split on.